codefresh-io/docs.codefresh.io/_docs/installation/behind-the-firewall.md

 ##### Regarding firewall security

  1. Uni-directional, outgoing communication between the Runner and Codefresh.
 The Runner polls the platform for jobs.
  1. Codefresh never connects to the customer network.
-No ports need to be open in the customer firewall for the runner to work.
+No ports need to be open in the customer firewall for the Runner to work.
  1. Codefresh Runner is fully open-sourced, so its code can be scrutinized by any stakeholder.